creggian/readInput/README.md

 `argsL <- readInput(default_args, commandArgs(TRUE))`

 `argsL` is a list (one item per each parameter) resulting from merging default and custom parameters.
-One remarks: if there is one custome parameter not listed in the default ones, the script will generate an error and quit.
+One remark: if there is one custom parameter not listed in the default ones, the script will generate an error and quit.

 *Final remark*: right now it is mandatory to provide at least one parameter, otherwise the help text will be shown.